Mubashir15700/MicroSphere/README.md

 This will:

-- Build each service
+- Build and start all backend services
-- Start MongoDB and RabbitMQ
+- Launch MongoDB, Redis, and RabbitMQ containers
-- Run each microservice with hot-reload enabled
+- Enable hot-reloading for development